byoso/Nord-Manager/readme.md

 ## INSTALLATION (on any linux distro)

 Now Nord Manager uses ayatana appindicator for better compatibility.
-It is supposed to be included in most of the recent major distros, but depending on the system you are you running, this dependencie may be missing.
+It is supposed to be included in most of the recent major distros, but depending on the system you are running, this dependencie may be missing.
 You can install it this way:

 **Example for Ubuntu**:
 ```bash